matiaspl/LinkPi-ENCx/README.md

 My personal opinion is that they are great devices, more capable than some of 10x as expensive known-brand encoders.
 It has a well planned and responsive UI.
 The picture and audio quality is good and everything "just works".
 I'm kind of used not to expect much from a $100-ish video devices, so getting my hands on and testing ENC1 was an Eureka moment ;)

-I tried contacting Link Pi (both dev and sales) about the security issues but unfortunately got no response, that's why I decided to write about all the security issues here.
+I tried contacting Link Pi (both dev and sales) about the security issues but unfortunately got no response, that's why I decided to write about all potential and real problems here.

-If you guys/gals are reading this please check your emails and at least tell me to bugger off ;)
+If LinkPi guys/gals are reading this please check your emails and at least tell me to bugger off ;)

 It's a real pity that the Linux system underneath didn't get as much love as the UI, but a cautious linux beginner can make the device more secure in just a few steps.